 These bills are different.
-The House bill is on House Special Order March 31.
-We anticipate the Senate bill will be amended on the Senate floor to mirror the House bill.
+The House bill passed the House floor 116-0.
+We anticipate the Senate bill will be amended on the Senate floor to mirror the House bill and then would be on its way to the Governor for signature.